Preparing Your Space

 — Andy Sturdevant, Writer, Artist and Arts Administrator

-For larger groups, 18 to 36 participants, we suggest dividing them into smaller, rotating sections.
-Alternatively, a “fishbowl” experience with viewing from concentric circles can accommodate up to three dozen participants.
+For larger groups of 13 to 24 participants, we suggest dividing them into smaller, rotating sections.
+Alternatively, a “fishbowl” experience with viewing from concentric circles can accommodate up to two dozen participants.
 People in the inner circle are seated, while those in the outer circle are standing.
-For pre-K and elementary-aged groups, sitting on the floor in a circle works well in an open room.

 SQUARE FISHBOWL